kierandidi/kdidi_webpage/programming/_posts/2022-08-25-learning-cloud-computing.md

 Once you have a solid understanding of computer networks, you can start dipping your feet into cloud computing, for example through introductory tutorials provided by the three major public cloud providers: [AWS](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/what-is-cloud-computing.html), [Google Cloud Platform](https://cloud.google.com/learn/what-is-cloud-computing) and [Microsoft Azure](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-cloud-computing/).

 There are also great tutorials available that are agnostic to the cloud provider: for that, you can check out courses on [ACloudGuru](https://acloudguru.com/course/introduction-to-cloud-computing) or [Udemy]( https://www.udemy.com/course/introduction-to-cloud-computing-on-amazon-aws-for-beginners/).
-But honestly, for an introduction to the topic I would not bother with paid courses, but just use what is freely available on the web such as
+But honestly, for an introduction to the topic I would not bother with paid courses, but just use what is freely available on YouTube such as [this](https://www.youtube.com/watch?v=RWgW-CgdIk0) or [this](https://www.youtube.com/watch?v=_a6us8kaq0g) video.

 ## Intermediate: Choose your platform
 Once you understand what cloud computing is and you want to get practical experience, I would recommend choosing one of the major public cloud providers mentioned above to dig deeper into how to use their platform and get your hands dirty with some toy projects.
 As in any domain, doing instead of just reading will improve your skills, so make sure to choose a project to directly put your learnings into practice!